csci430-os/vscode-remote-devcontainer/README.md

 minimize any problems from using different versions of build tools or build environments.
-The Docker Development Container actually runs an Ubuntu 22.04 virtual environment in the container, to which the neede version of the development tools are installed for our class assignments.
+The Docker Development Container actually runs an Ubuntu 22.04 virtual environment in the container, to which the needed version of the development tools are installed for our class assignments.

 # System requirements